dreshetnyak/AudioCat/README.md

 ### AudioCat v1.6.0
 New.
 Now we can add image files along with audio files, those images will be attached as cover images.<br>
 New.
 Now if files are dragged and Left Ctrl is pressed the files will be added without clearing existing files.<br>
 Bug.
-The text values read from files was dispayed garbled if they was in a language different from English.<br>
+The text values read from files was displayed garbled if they was in a language different from English.<br>
 Fix.
 If a bitrate was not available an empty value was shown, now it is 'N/A'.<br>
 Bug.
 When adding files by a directory, only mp3 files were added.

 ### AudioCat v1.5.1
 Bug.
 If a warning that is ignored was repeated more than one time the error dialog would show anyway.<br>
 Bug.
 Progress bar calculation was done based on the total file size, that could result in a wrong progress if one of the streams was discarded, now it is based on the duration.<br>
 Fix.
-If metedata had an encoding BOM error that was always resulting in a concatenation error, now we handle it.
+If metadata had an encoding BOM error that was always resulting in a concatenation error, now we handle it.

 ### AudioCat v1.5.0
 Fix.
 Now the save file extension is added according to the input files encoding.<br>